QULab/Subjective_Speaker_Characteristics/speaker_characteristics/factor_analysis/factor_analysis_SC.md

 3) Summary of dimensions and loadings
 -------------------------------------

-dim1: Benevolence.
+dim1: Warmth.

--   Equivalent to that of the interpersonal circumplex.
+-   Equivalent to "Benevolence" of the interpersonal circumplex.
 In the literature:
 -   Jacobs and Scholl (2005): "feindselig vs. einfühlsam"
 -   Wiggins, Trapnell, and Phillips (1988): "kaltherzig vs. warm-verträglich"